AWegnerGitHub/awegnergithub.github.io-content/2023_07_06_developer_interviews.md

 ## Some context

 I spent nearly five years at PacketFabric.
 In my role as Vice President of Software Engineering at the company, I rebuilt the hiring pipeline for the software engineering organization.
-As the company closed it's Series B round of funding we needed to bring on world class talent quickly.
+As the company closed its Series B round of funding we needed to bring on world class talent quickly.
 I moved on to Woven Teams for a short stint as Director of Engineering where I not only built a tool used by thousands of engineers to get a new job, I hired for members of my team as well.
 In my current role at FleetOps, I've been working to ensure this previous experience is utilized to build a candidate focused hiring process.